Morettini on Management

 TARGET CUSTOMER PROFILE

-Is the target company large or small, is the prospect themselves young or old, progressive or traditional?
-It’s important to understand your customer profile and buying style in deciding how best it will be to sell to them.
-This is of course often decided on a case-by-case basis for individual customers.
-But in making this decision on how to structure your direct sales force, it’s important to characterize your target market in aggregate.
-For example, if the bulk of your target market is older, traditional companies and you are trying to sell to their IT departments, you’d better strongly consider building an outside sales force.
-Many of these customers come from the old “Glass House” era that was dominated by IBM, and are used to having sales people physically call on them.
-On the other hand, your prime prospects may be in a newer, SMB market segment that has prospects who are more comfortable with remote communications methods.
-These folks also have less staff, and less corresponding time to meet with outside reps.
+For example, if the bulk of your target market is older, traditional companies and you are trying to sell to their IT departments, you should strongly consider building an outside sales force.
+Some of these customers still come from the old “Glass House” era that was dominated by IBM and are accustomed to having sales people physically call on them.
+On the other hand, your prime prospects may fit in a younger SMB market segment with prospects who are more comfortable with remote/digital communications methods.
+These folks also usually have less staff and less corresponding time to meet with outside reps.
 These targets may be well-served by a competent inside sales force.

-In some cases a mix of inside telesales and outside reps works best.
-Here are two examples of when this might be optimal: 1) Outside reps for Major Accounts, Inside reps for the rest of the territory and 2) a product with a low sales price that lends itself to an inside sales force, but the product is something that major accounts can use in great quantities, justifying an outside sales force to call specifically on these accounts.
+A product with a low sales price that lends itself to an inside sales force for the bulk of prospects, but the product is something that major accounts can also use and in great quantities, justifying an outside sales force to call specifically on these accounts.

 COMPANY CAPITALIZATION